Tankless water heaters vs Traditional water heaters: which is right for you?

 Heater Maintenance and Repairs

-When it comes to maintenance and repairs, many households choose tankless water heaters.
+When it comes to water heater maintenance, many households choose tankless water heaters.
 Why?
 Because they offer a low maintenance option compared to traditional water heaters.

 Note: tankless is low maintenance